 If there’s two things to leave you with, it’s that a properly chosen, fitted and sized harness fits like a glove, properly supports your back and allows you freedom of movement on the water.
 Your harness doesn’t last forever, so even though it hasn’t ripped in half, if it’s as faded as your original pair of Sundek boardshorts, it’s probably a good piece of equipment to be shopping for as we head into the Spring riding season.

-Post a comment below or talk to a REAL Pro today to get you sized up for 2013.
+Post a comment below or talk to a REAL Pro today to get you sized up.